patbenatar/frizz/README.md

 ### Basic deploys

-Deploy the contents of `build/` to your static website at "my-static-site.com", assuming your S3 bucket is named after your host as S3 static hosting requires:
+Deploy the contents of `build/` to your bucket named "my-static-site.com":

 ```ruby
 site = Frizz::Site.new("my-static-site.com")